aeonSolutions/Aeonlabs-Carbon-Fiber-EMF-Protection-Helmet/README.md

 ## The problem
-nowadays many are sensitive to electromagnetic frequency radiation mainly due to excessive exposure above natural and healthy limits.
-There are many solutions to mitigate exposure to this kind of radiation however none have the ability to collect EMF energy values directly from a person's helmet when wearing it.
+Nowadays many people are sensitive to electromagnetic frequency radiation mainly due to excessive exposure above natural and healthy limits.
+There are many solutions to mitigate exposure to this kind of radiation, however, none have the ability to collect and measure EMF energy values directly from a person's helmet when wearing it.

 ## The idea
 This smart device is intended to be installed and fixed into a rigid carbon fiber helmet.
 It has the main ability to collect EM sensor data from the exposed carbon fiber the helmet is made  and send it to a public data repository, for instance, a #dataverse (see www.dataverse.org) or here on GitHub.